buildbot/buildbot/master/docs/manual/cfg-workers.rst

 Local Workers
 ~~~~~~~~~~~~~
 For smaller setups, you may want to just run the workers on the same machine as the master.
-To simplify the maintainance, you may even want to run them in the same process.
+To simplify the maintenance, you may even want to run them in the same process.

 This is what LocalWorker is for.
 Instead of configuring a ``worker.Worker``, you have to configure a ``worker.LocalWorker``.